yixinliu233/GREET/README.md

 * Scipy==1.7.3

 ## Usage
-Just run the script corresponding to the experiment and dataset you want.
+Just run the script corresponding to the dataset you want.
 For instance:

-* Run on Cora dataset:
 ```
 bash script/run_cora.sh
 ```